Canon XSi vs Fujifilm GFX 50R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Fujifilm GFX 50R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GFX 50R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XSi does not offer wifi capability.
+In contrast, the XSi does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm GFX 50R (unlike the XSi) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the XSi has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the XSi has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon XSi and the Fujifilm GFX 50R?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.